Salesforce Apps

 3. Cloud-Based Phone Systems

-These systems, like Five9 and Talkdesk, are designed for high call volumes in contact centers and integrate smoothly with Salesforce, providing advanced features like call tracking and analytics.
+These systems, are designed for high call volumes in contact centers and integrate smoothly with Salesforce, providing advanced features like call tracking and analytics.

 Factors to Consider When Choosing